Easy Beef Broccoli

 What have you been up to this past week?

-Just #ICYMI – one of the most popular recipes from the blog this last week was Beef & Potato Tacos
+Just #ICYMI – one of the most popular recipes from the blog this last week was Simple Prosciutto Crostini – hope over and make some up for a nice snack.

 In case you missed it, here are the recipes that I shared to the blog this week: